 - From NYC: Greyhound bus service offers a 9.5 hour-long ride and the ticket prices start at $62 USD.
 You will have comfy seats, individual power outlets and Wi-Fi.
 The earliest departure is at 5 AM and 10 PM is the latest.

-- Second option from NYC: and leading you straight to Niagara Falls Canada side is found through BusBud and although the tickets are about $51 USD, the seats are not as comfortable and the entire trip takes almost 18 hours.
+- Second option from NYC: BusBud – although the tickets are about $51 USD, the seats are not as comfortable and the entire trip takes almost 18 hours.

-- Greyhound bus services offers an option that takes you from Niagara Falls Bus Terminal and Downtown Toronto; the price is $15 USD on average and the ride takes almost 2 hours.
+- Greyhound bus services take you from Niagara Falls Bus Terminal and Downtown Toronto; the price is $15 USD on average and the ride takes almost 2 hours.

-- Megabus has a route from Toronto Coach Terminal to Niagara Falls, ON.
-The ride is 1 hour and 50 minutes long; the price is $16 USD or less, based on your selected dates.
+- Megabus has a route from Toronto Coach Terminal to Niagara Falls.
+The ride is 1 hour and 50 minutes; the price is $16 USD or less.
 The bus to Niagara Falls leaves every hour.

-- From Toronto, Union Station: ViaRail train leaves at 8:20 AM and gets you to Niagara Falls in less than 2 hours for a price of $18 USD.
-Once you get off at Niagara Falls Train Station (which is near the Whirlpool Bridge) you are 4 km from the Falls and 2 blocks from downtown.
+- From Toronto, Union Station: ViaRail train gets you to Niagara Falls in less than 2 hours for a price of US$18.
+Once you get off at Niagara Falls Train Station (which is near the Whirlpool Aero Car and Bridge) you are 4 km from the Falls and 2 blocks from downtown.

-- From Toronto, Union Station: The Season Go Train works between June 21 and September 2, departing from Toronto’s Union Station and stopping at Niagara Falls VIA Station.
-There are three services per day and the price is $35 USD per person.
+- From Toronto, Union Station: The Season Go Train departs from Toronto’s Union Station and stops at Niagara Falls VIA Station; the price is $35 USD per person.

-- From NYC, Penn Station: you can take an Amtrak train that will get you to Niagara Falls, NY in 9 hours.
-There are three direct trips each day, starting at 7:15 AM, and the price is about $100 USD per person.
-Price varies depending on your selected dates.
+- From NYC, Penn Station: Amtrak train will get you to Niagara Falls, NY in 9 hours.
+There are three direct trips each day and the price is about $100 USD per person.

 BONUS: How to find good, cheap parking near Niagara Falls